 in shape.
 The flowers of the cultivar 'Hot Lips' will be red, red and white, or white,

 depending on the temperature during flower bud formation.
 High temperatures result in all

 Bloom: Fall, heaviest in winter, sporadically throughout spring.

-Leaves: Green, almost triangular, toothed edges unless a cultivar,
+Leaves: Green, small, almost triangular, toothed edges, edible, aromatic.

 Stems: No thorns, herbaceous.

 Toxic / Danger: No.

 8-10.
 This plant is killed to the ground by hard freezes but

 One-quarter to three-quarters shade.
 Avoid full sun and full shade.